 \subsection{Overview of magnetic field evolution in the disc}

 The dynamics in the simulations are primarily governed by the MRI and the disc--corona temperature transition.
-We begin by presenting a render of the numerical domain at $ t_\text{in} = 30 $ for \texttt{ZNF-FID} in Fig.~\ref{fig:comparison_3D_plot}, which illustrates the rapid emergence of a self-consistently MRI-turbulent disc structure in the inner region ($ R < 1\,\mathrm{au} $), with MRI activity suppressed beyond the dead--active zone interface (solid black line). \\ To illustrate the overall evolution of magnetic structures in the disc, we present snapshots of the normalised azimuthally averaged toroidal field $R\langle B_\phi \rangle_{\phi}$ in the meridional plane $(R,z)$, from the initial condition, through to $t_\text{in}=700$, in Fig.~\ref{fig:bx3_evolution}.
-Radially, a turbulent MRI active region emerges, with the MRI suppressed in the dead zone.
-This suppression results from the choice of magnetic Reynolds number (right panel of Fig.~\ref{fig:non_ideal_MHD_setup}), which lies below the empirical threshold for stratified ZNF MRI stability, $\text{R}_m \lesssim 3000$ \citep{flock_turbulence_2012}.
+We begin by presenting a rendering of the numerical domain at $ t_\text{in} = 30 $ for \texttt{ZNF-FID} in Fig.~\ref{fig:comparison_3D_plot}, which illustrates the rapid emergence of a self-consistently MRI-turbulent disc in the inner region ($ R < 1\,\mathrm{au} $), with MRI activity suppressed beyond the dead--active zone interface.\\ To illustrate the overall evolution of magnetic structures in the disc, we present snapshots of the normalised, azimuthally averaged toroidal field, $R\langle B_\phi \rangle_{\phi}$, in the meridional $(R,z)$ plane, from the initial condition through to $t_\text{in}=700$, in Fig.~\ref{fig:bx3_evolution}.
+Radially, a turbulent MRI-active region emerges, with the MRI suppressed in the dead zone.
+This suppression results from the choice of magnetic Reynolds number (right panel of Fig.~\ref{fig:non_ideal_MHD_setup}), which lies below the empirical threshold for stratified ZNF MRI stability, $\text{R}_\text{m} \lesssim 3000$ \citep{flock_turbulence_2012}, effectively acting as a numerical switch for MRI activity.
 Over time, a complex toroidal field morphology emerges and gradually extends into the dead zone, a process examined in more detail in Section~\ref{section:magnetic_field_structures}.
-Meanwhile, in the vertical direction, strong toroidal magnetic field structures build up at the disc--corona temperature transition in the MRI active zone.
-This configuration exerts significant magnetic torques on the disc, driving localised radial surface layer accretion (see Section~\ref{section:vertical_accretion_structure}).
-Finally, large-scale coherent poloidal magnetic field loops are generated in the ideal MHD region, spanning the radial and meridional extent of the MRI active zone; we explore this further in Section \ref{section:large_scale_coherent_poloidal_magnetic_field_loops}.
+Meanwhile, in the vertical direction, strong toroidal magnetic field structures build up at the disc--corona temperature transition in the MRI-active zone.
+This configuration exerts significant magnetic torques on the disc, driving localised radial surface-layer accretion (see Section~\ref{section:vertical_accretion_structure}).
+Finally, large-scale, coherent poloidal magnetic field loops are generated in the ideal-MHD region.
+These span the radial and meridional extent of the MRI-active zone and are explored further in Section \ref{section:large_scale_coherent_poloidal_magnetic_field_loops}.